Stuycs-K/project03-final-9-walkupj-skarabote-moncrieffek/DEVLOG.md

 ### 2024-01-12 - Play fine-tuning
 Play works in current directory, only needs to input title (no .mp3), also will work on pause (?)

+### 2024-01-13 - Looping play
+Able to play the entire playlist

 ## Eva Skarabot